 Our guide will give you insights and details into the intricacies and traditions of Vietnamese food culture and historical backgrounds of popular northern dishes.

-The first dish we’ll try is Banh Cuon.
-Thin steamed rice flour pancakes filled with minced pork and cloud ear mushrooms are served with nuoc cham, a fish-sauce-based dipping sauce, fried shallots and fresh herbs.
+The first dish we can try is Banh Cuon.
+Thin steamed rice flour pancakes filled with minced pork and cloud ear mushrooms are served with "nuoc cham", a fish-sauce-based dipping sauce, fried shallots and fresh herbs.
 What interesting is that normally, the cook will make the dish right in front of you, so you get a chance to observe how Banh Cuon are made while enjoying it.

 We continue our Hanoi street food walking tour by wandering around Hanoi Old Quarter.
 In the Old Quarter, you'll seek a chance to observe the local lifestyle while our guide explain to you about the culture and history of this 1000 year-old city.

 Then, our destination in Hanoi Street Food Walking Tour is an outdoor barbeque stall.
 We’ll join with the locals around and enjoy the delicious Bun Cha - top favorite Vietnamese food of all time.
 Bun Cha, a perfect combination between grilled pork and rice vermicelli will satisfy any customer at first time.

 This interesting food was named after its “sizzle” cooking sound when pouring into the hot oil.

 Although not originated in Hanoi, this cake is a must-try.
 It is a yellow cake stuffed with many ingredients.
 Some common stuffings include pork, shrimp, diced green onion, mung bean, and bean sprouts.